elastx/elx-docs/content/en/docs/openstack-iaas/announcement.md

 ### New volume type "v1-dynamic-40"

 The new volume type is called “v1-dynamic-40”.
 The performance is dynamic which means iops will be provisioned depending on the size of the volume.
 There will be a base provisioned iops and then added iops performance for each added GB in size up to a maximum level.
-Thenew dynamic volume type will cost less and perform better than the current entry level volume type “4k-IOPS”.
+The new dynamic volume type will cost less and perform better than the current entry level volume type “4k-IOPS”.
 This new volume type and all our current volumes are encrypted at rest.

 <strong>V1-dynamic-40 volume</strong> <br>